Thank you! Your submission has been received!

 }

-In public_api.ts, export GreetingModule
+In public_api.ts, export GreetingModule:

 export * from ‘./src/app/modules/greeting/greeting.module’

-Now we will add packagr script to our package.json file that we can use to tell ng-packagr to package up our library according to configuration of ng-package.json.
-Switch private: true in package.json to private: false so you can publish your library when you need to.
+Now we will add packagr script to our package.json file.
+We can use it to tell ng-packagr to package up our library according to configuration of ng-package.json.

 “scripts”: {